fanfan-cse-3901/Tech-Task-I-II-0011-1001-0000-0001-Boostrap/ASSIGNMENT.md

 # Technology Task 1 & 2: Creating a Tutorial & Presentation

-Your group will write a tutorial for the special topic assigned to your group from Proposal #1.
+Your group will write a tutorial on the topic assigned to you.
+PLEASE READ THE ASSIGNMENT ON THE COURSE WEBSITE.
+This write-up is only a summary.

 ## Individual Assignment